 - The less overwhelming your search, the better your chances of identifying unique opportunities.
 Remember, it is easier to find the barn than the needle in the haystack.

 - Don’t get caught up in the negative spiral of applying to volumes of vacancies rendering no results for months on end.

 - Quality portals allow you to subscribe and apply within a few minutes with the click of a button to a where a resume could be attached, or a profile URL inserted.

 Choice 4 – Consider alternative portals

-- Artificial Intelligence, algorithms and machine learning are terms for the techies among us.
-You can, however, leverage from their expertise.
+- Artificial Intelligence, algorithms, and machine learning are terms for the techies among us.
+You can, however, leverage their expertise.